 One of the many positives of the recent vinyl resurgence is the potential for some decent album covers again.
 For a while, it seemed as if the art was being lost.

-Here are ten album covers of the ’80s that still beguile, from the decidedly Spielbergian to the spooky/superb.
+Here are eleven album covers of the ’80s that still beguile, from the spooky to the decidedly Spielbergian.